rolandyuwy/tp/docs/UserGuide.md

 With intuitive and practical features, SimplyKitchen can get your food management tasks done faster and more efficiently!

 With a Command Line Interface (CLI), SimplyKitchen is best suited to those who can type fast and prefer using a keyboard.
-SimplyKitchen also uses a Graphical User Interface (GUI) to provide the ideal user experience.
+SimplyKitchen also uses a Graphical User Interface (GUI) to provide an aesthetic visualization of your food information for the ideal user experience.

 SimplyKitchen hopes to empower you to work towards a **Tidy Kitchen, with Tiny Wastage**!